 Grand Jury Investigations

 Grand Jury investigations have unique perils and potential risks that are best addressed by lawyers with that specific experience.
-Our attorneys have significant experience in grand jury investigation matters.
+Clark Hill attorneys have significant experience in grand jury investigation matters.

 From the production of documents through the testimony of witnesses at hearings, we understand the significance and importance of each stage of a grand jury investigation.
 Our attorneys understand the nature and behavior of grand juries, and can effectively prepare clients for each stage of an investigation.